cm090/gradescope-autograder/README.md

 g.addResult(testClassName, testsPassed, "");
 ```
 The third argument for addResult can take in an output message that is shown to students.
+7. In `RunAllTestsTearDown.java`, add `RunAllTests.g.toJSON();` to the end of the percentagePassed method.
-7. Zip the contents (everything inside the downloaded folder) and upload to the Gradescope assignment.
+8. Zip the contents (everything inside the downloaded folder) and upload to the Gradescope assignment.

 ## Questions
 If you need help using this program, contact me (Canon Maranda).